instructure/activerecord-pg-extensions/README.md

 ## Development

+You will need Postgres locally to test.
+As long as `psql` can connect with no arguments, you're fine.
+Otherwise use environment variables as described at https://www.postgresql.org/docs/current/libpq-envars.html to configure it.
+The database will be created automatically.

-You will need to create a Postgres database locally called `travis_ci_test` in order to run tests. `rake` will run both tests and Rubocop.
+`rake` will run both tests and Rubocop.

 After checking out the repo, run `bundle install` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.